Coppola at Horizon Hills

 I am, however, fully aware that present-day students in this information explosion era, have plenty more distractions than my generation especially when everyone owns a smart-phone and are so tech-savvy that all their leisure hours are spent on their devices.

-With Pengetua, Mohd Hanafi Samad, and the
+With Pengetua, Mohd Hanafi Samad,

-teacher-in-charge of school magazine that
+of school magazine that featured

-featured a photo of our 2018 Book Talk event
+a photo of our 2018 Book Talk event

 on the cover design of the Jaafarian!